Absolute Beginners: Practical Skills for Getting a Start in the Art Dept.

 This is an exciting and intense six days of pure practical experience and revelation.
 An organic process of learning will allow you to work entirely at your own pace.
 Under David McHenry’s guidance, each participant will receive the one-to-one assistance they need in each of the three areas to make the most of their time at LFS.

 David McHenry is a Production Designer and Art Director with over thirty years' experience of working in Film and Television.
-Most recently his skills have been in demand across several high-end TV productions, including GAME OF THRONES (2014), ATLANTIS (2015), ENDEAVOUR (2016) and BLACK SAILS (2015).
+Most recently his skills have been in demand across several high-end TV productions, including GAME OF THRONES, OUTLANDER, BLACK SAILS and JOHN WICK 3.

 Everyone working in the Art Department needs to be able to read a set of scenic plans.
 The first two days of the course will be devoted to the fundamental rudiments of hand drafting; enough to allow you to draw a simple set from a designer’s sketch.
 Reading a technical drawing is a language that needs to be learnt.
 Here, the symbols and mysteries will be explained.